creme332/reddit-spam-bot-detector/README.md

 # Bot detection algorithm
-An **extremely** basic bot that identifies bots or spam bots on Reddit with 60% accuracy.
+An **extremely** basic bot that identifies bots or spam bots on Reddit with 60% accuracy on a small sample.

-This code was written for fun to experiment with Python and was tested on a **small** sample.
+This code was written for fun to experiment with Python.

 # How to use #